Bigfoot71/r3d-legacy/README.md

 - **Shadow Mapping**: Real-time shadow rendering with configurable resolution and support for different light types.
 - **Post-processing Effects**: Easily integrate post-processing effects like fog, bloom, tonemapping, color correction, etc.
 - **CPU Particle System**: Includes built-in support for CPU-side simulated particles with dynamic interpolation curve support.
+- **Billboards**: Supports billboards that are either fully camera-facing or rotate around the Y-axis to face the camera.
+- **Sprite Animation**: Supports sprites that can be rendered as billboards or standard objects, with support for sprite sheet animations.
 - **Optional Frustum Culling**: Support for frustum culling by bounding box, can be disabled if you are already using your own system.
 - **Optional Depth Sorting**: Support for depth sorting, near-to-far, far-to-near, or disabled by default.
+- **Layer Mask System**: Controls rendering and lighting by assigning objects and lights to layers with efficient bitmask filtering.
 - **Blit Management**: Renders at a base resolution and blits the result (with applied post-processing effects), either maintaining the window aspect ratio or the internal resolution aspect ratio with an auto letterbox effect.

 ---